Moses and the Pentateuch

 Skeptics mocked the idea that Moses could have written the Pentateuch in Hebrew during the second millennium B.C., convinced that Hebrew writing didn’t exist at that time.
-Those who admitted that Moses might have written part of the Pentateuch, or certain experiences such as this one, thought that he must have used either Egyptian hieroglyphic script or Babylonian cuneiform.
+Those who admitted that Moses might have written part of the Pentateuch, or certain experiences, thought that he must have used either Egyptian hieroglyphic script or Babylonian cuneiform.

 The makers of this alphabet were probably Canaanites who worked for the Egyptians in mines in Sinai.
 These used certain Egyptian hieroglyphs to express abstract phonetic sounds instead of concrete objects.
 This was a great invention.
 We still use a modified form of the alphabetic script invented probably on the Sinai Peninsula before the Exodus.
 For example, the letter b, is a direct descendant of the first character used at Sinai for that sound.